Minimal Port-based Teleportation: Preliminaries

-where the bar here denotes here all systems but $A_i, C$, and in the last equality we renumbered systems according to the rule $A_1\mapsto 1,A_2\mapsto 2,\ldots, A_N\mapsto N, C\mapsto n=N+1$.
-For notational simplicity by $'$ we denote the partial transposition over $n-$th system.
-Furthermore, we will write $V'$ instead of $V'[(i,n)]$.
-Therefore, the main building blocks for effective description of PBT can be written in terms of \textit{partially transposed permutation operators} which form the algebra of partially transposed permutation operators~\cite{Moz1,MozJPA,Stu1}: \be \A:= \Span_{\mathbb{C}}\{V'(\sigma ):\sigma \in S(n)\}\subset \Hom(\mathcal{(\mathbb{C}}^{d})^{\otimes n}). \ee Note that the algebra $\A$ is no longer a group algebra as it is for $\mathcal{A}_{n}(d)$ in~\eqref{CSn}, and has different properties.
-In particular we have $V'V'=dV'$.
-From the description of the algebra, one can see that every object belonging to $\A$ is invariant with respect to skew-diagonal action of $U^{\otimes (N-1)}\otimes \overline{U}$, where $U\in \mathcal{U}(d)$, similar to permutation operators $V(\sigma)$ and the general linear group in~\eqref{comm1}.
-This means we should expect analogous decomposition to Theorem~\ref{SW}, when studying PBT protocols.
-Indeed, from~\cite{stud2020A} we know that such decomposition exists, with the corresponding version of Young projectors from~\eqref{Yng_proj}.
-We denote these projectors as $F_{\mu}(\alpha)$, and they are labelled by two types of Young diagrams $\alpha \vdash n-2$ and $\mu \vdash n-1$, such that $\mu\in \alpha$.
-They decompose the algebra $\A$ into a direct sum of two ideals:
+Satisfying the relation~\eqref{sym1} by operators describing all variants of PBT protocols means that they belong to the \textit{algebra of partially transposed permutation operators}, where the partial transposition is taken with respect to the last $n-$th system~\cite{Moz1,MozJPA,Stu1}: \be \A:= \Span_{\mathbb{C}}\{V'(\sigma ):\sigma \in S(n)\}, \ee where for simplicity $'$ denotes the partial transposition under consideration.
+The algebra $\A$ is no longer a group algebra since for example, one has $V'V'=dV'$, while in $\mathbb{C}[S(n)]$ we have $VV=\mathbf{1}$.
+Elements $V'(\sigma)$ commute with skew-diagonal action of $U^{\otimes (N-1)}\otimes \overline{U}$, where $U\in \mathcal{U}(d)$.
+This is an analog of the relation from~\eqref{comm1} between the permutation group $S(n)$ and unitary group $\mathcal{U}(d)$.
+This means we should expect analogous decomposition of the space $(\mathbb{C}^d)^{\otimes n}$ to \eqref{eq:SW}, when studying objects from $\A$.
+Due to the results contained in~\cite{Studzinski2017} we know that a similar decomposition exists, with the corresponding version of Young projectors from~\eqref{Yng_proj} on irreducible spaces.
+We denote these projectors as $F_{\mu}(\alpha)$, and they are labelled by two types of Young diagrams $\alpha \vdash (n-2)$ and $\mu \vdash (n-1)$, such that $\mu\in \alpha$.
+In particular, it was shown in~\cite{Studzinski2017} that the operator $\rho$ from~\eqref{eq:measurements} decomposes in terms of irreducible projectors $F_{\mu }(\alpha )$ as